mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

                                         ...
                                         AfRG_u)
 ~~~
 {: #fig-overview artwork-align="center" title="The parameters for Diet-ESP have been established through the HCP_SUPPORTED Notify exchange.
 In this instance, the responder has opted for the second Proposal, which includes the specified Attributes for Rules Generation (AfRG).
-Any absent AfRG will default to their predetermined values."}
+Any absent AfRG will default to its predetermined values."}

 # HCP_SUPPORTED and HCP_UNSUPPORTED Notify Payloads

-{{fig-notify}} describes the HCP_SUPPORTED and HCP_UNACCEPTABLE_PARAMETER Notify Payload.
+{{fig-notify}} describes the HCP_SUPPORTED and HCP_UNSUPPORTED Notify Payload.

 ~~~
                        1                   2                   3